stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Mr. Ward, who was pacing nervously about in a dressing-gown, answered the call in person; and told the men to come up early the next day when he heard their report was almost ready.
-Both Willett and he were glad that this phase of the matter was taking form, for whatever the origin of the strange minuscule message, it seemed certain that the &ldquo;Curwen&rdquo; who must be destroyed could be no other than the bearded and spectacled stranger.
+Both Willett and he were glad that this phase of the matter was taking form, for whatever the origin of the strange minuscule message, it seemed certain that the  "Curwen " who must be destroyed could be no other than the bearded and spectacled stranger.
 Charles had feared this man, and had said in the frantic note that he must be killed and dissolved in acid.
 Allen, moreover, had been receiving letters from the strange wizards in Europe under the name of Curwen, and palpably regarded himself as an avatar of the bygone necromancer.
-And now from a fresh and unknown source had come a message saying that &ldquo;Curwen&rdquo; must be killed and dissolved in acid.
+And now from a fresh and unknown source had come a message saying that  "Curwen " must be killed and dissolved in acid.
 The linkage was too unmistakable to be factitious; and besides, was not Allen planning to murder young Ward upon the advice of the creature called Hutchinson?
-Of course, the letter they had seen had never reached the bearded stranger; but from its text they could see that Allen had already formed plans for dealing with the youth if he grew too &lsquo;squeamish&rsquo;.
+Of course, the letter they had seen had never reached the bearded stranger; but from its text they could see that Allen had already formed plans for dealing with the youth if he grew too &lsquo;squeamish'.
 Without doubt, Allen must be apprehended; and even if the most drastic directions were not carried out, he must be placed where he could inflict no harm upon Charles Ward.